Rishvan/EpicRoleplay/README.md

 </p>

 ## **Epic Roleplay (CROSS-PLATFORM) [PC/Mobile]**
- City of Manila Roleplay is a GTA:SAMP Server run by Equity Gaming that provides an extraordinary experience that transforms their dream into an immersive virtual reality.
+ Epic Roleplay is a GTA:SAMP Server that provides an extraordinary experience that transforms their dream into an immersive virtual reality.

 - ✅ GTA:SA Multiplayer
 - ✅ Realtime voice/text chatting
-- ✅ Best GTA SA-MP server in the Philippines
+- ✅ Best GTA SA-MP server in the Kerala

 <br />